-A binding list of the factory-installed basic equipment in your vehicle is shown in the price list used when your vehicle was ordered.
+A binding list of the standard equipment in your vehicle is shown in the price list used when your vehicle was ordered.

 5.1 Caravan body

 This section introduces the caravan body and provides examples of the location and function of specific elements and built-in units.